How to get a business credit card

 Business and personal credit are calculated differently:

-- Your personal credit score, created by the three major credit bureaus (Equifax, Experian and Transunion), comes out to a single number.
-Bureaus often determine this number, your credit score, with the FICO® method.
+• Your personal credit score, created by the three major credit bureaus, comes out to a single number.

-- With business credit, there’s no standard system used to determine your score.
-Each business credit reporting service varies in how they establish it.
+• With business credit, there’s no standard system for determining your score.
+Each business credit reporting service varies in how it establishes it.
 Still, the foundation of a good business credit score will always include things like paying your debts on time.

 How to keep your business credit in good shape